bi-graph/Bigraph/README.md

   |       2.     | `Liben-nowell, David & Kleinberg, Jon.
 (2003).
 The Link Prediction Problem for Social Networks.
 Journal of the American Society for Information Science and Technology.` https://doi.org/58.10.1002/asi.20591 |
   |       3.     | `...`  |

+### TODO
+- [x] Modulate the functions
+- [ ] Make it faster using vectorization etc.
+- [ ] Unify and reconstruct the architecture and readicate redundancy

 ### Documentation
 I will provide documentations whenever I could make time!:watch: